MyCATApache/Mycat2/README.md

   repli2: 0
 ```

-repli is a replica  name that in datasource config
+repli is a replica  tableName that in datasource config

 the number 0 is mysqls index  in datasource confg marks as matser mysql server